Added July 2012 / updated March 2016

 It might be the greenest vehicle going, but do their makers match up?
-Bryony Moore examines the ethical credentials of bicycle manufacturers.
-With additional research by Tim Hunt.
+Ethical Consumer examines the ethical credentials of bicycle manufacturers.

 Even before Bradley Wiggins’ latest Olympic gold pushed cycling to the forefront of Brits’ minds this summer, cycling has been undergoing something of a revolution in the UK.
 According to Sport England’s Active People survey, 161,000 more people were cycling in June this year than in the six months previously.(1)